 Delicious idleness: the well known Italian expression and concept of “dolce far niente”.
 We know it as the sweetness, pleasure and carefree feeling of doing nothing; the enjoyment of sheer indulgent relaxation and blissful laziness.

 And then there’s Sacred Idleness, perhaps its more serious cousin.

-It can be deliciously sweet and blissful, but it can also taste sour and feel anything but blissful, at least at the start, when you are not use to not-doing, or contemplating who you are and what you do.
+As some of the leaders experienced on their mountain solo to reflect on the ‘leader they want to be’, it can be deliciously sweet and blissful.
+For others it felt anything but, at least at the start, for those not use to not-doing, or contemplating who they are and what they do.

-It can take various forms; there is no prescription.
-It depends on every individual and their situation, but it is about being fully with yourself in stillness embracing the nothingness and the everythingness...
+Sacred Idleness can take various forms; there is no prescription.
+It depends on every individual and their situation, but it is about being fully with yourself in stillness embracing it all – whatever arises.

 It may involve retreating to the mountains, to meditate or to trek quietly in the glory of nature.